gturri/dokuJClient/README.md

 There are however, some discrepancies:

 * Angua (dokuwiki-2012-01-25b)
 ** getAttachmentInfo can't retrieve the page title.
-It instead set it to the page id.
+It instead sets it to the page id.